mgp165/TFG/data/README.md

 ## Model Output
 There are 2 subfolders:
-- Metrics:

-    Here there is a csv file per dataset containing running times, training and validation AUC/RMSE and deltas.
+- **Metrics**: here there is a csv file per dataset containing running times, training and validation AUC/RMSE and deltas.
-- Models:

-    Here are saved all the models with the best hyperparameters obtained in validation trained with train and validation together.
+- **Models**: here are saved all the models with the best hyperparameters obtained in validation trained with train and validation datasets together.